Security-Onion-Solutions/securityonion-docs/dashboards.rst

 table
 ~~~~~

 The ``table`` segment tells Dashboards to include the given field names as columns in the Events table at the bottom of the dashboards screen.
-The columns will be ordered within the Events table following the same order used in the ``| table xxx yyy zzz` segment``.
+The columns will be ordered within the Events table following the same order used in the ``| table xxx yyy zzz`` segment.
 When no ``table`` segment is provided in the query, Dashboards will analyze the ``events.dataset`` and ``events.module`` values of the query results to determine which default columns would be most appropriate to represent those events.
 Those default columns are defined in the SOC Configuration.

 Sankey Diagram Recursion
 ~~~~~~~~~~~~~~~~~~~~~~~~